-As far as language assessment is concerned, language test is regarded as one of the important formal types of assessment.
-In languge teaching and learning, a clear understanding of language test is highly recommended.
+As far as language assessment is concerned, the language test is regarded as one of the important formal types of assessment.
+In language teaching and learning, a clear understanding of language's test is highly recommended.

-Indeed, the reasons behind the necessity to develop an obvious understanding and the need to tackle language test "which seeks to find out what condidates can do with the language provides a focus for purposeful, everyday communication activities.Such a test will have a more useful effect on the learning of a particular language than a mechanical test of structure."(Heaten J.B, 1988, p.
+Indeed, the reasons behind the necessity to develop an obvious understanding and the need to tackle language's tests "which seeks to find out what candidates can do with the language to provide a focus for purposeful, everyday communication activities.
+Such a test will have a more useful effect on the learning of a particular language than a mechanical test of structure."
+(Heaton, 1988, p.
 5)

-4-Findings and discussion :
+4-Findings and discussion: